Mexican president’s spokesman tests positive for coronavirus

-MEXICO CITY (AP) — The spokesman for Mexican President Andrés Manuel López Obrador said he tested positive for coronavirus on Sunday, the same day the country detected its first case of a potentially more contagious COVID-19 variant that is spreading in the United Kingdom.
+MEXICO CITY (AP) — The spokesman for Mexican President Andrés Manuel López Obrador has tested positive for coronavirus, he said on Sunday, the same day the country reported its first case of a potentially more contagious COVID-19 variant that is spreading in the United Kingdom.

 Spokesman Jesús Ramírez Cuevas wrote on his Twitter account, “I am in good health and I will be working from home.”
 There was no word on whether the president had been tested.